-- 4.2.1 Bank conservation area is divided into 5 character areas and these are described separately:
+- 4.2.1 In the appraisal below, the Bank Conservation Area is divided into 5 character areas and these are described separately:

-- A. Dispersed dwellings in large gardens.
+- A. Dispersed dwellings in large gardens

-- B. Linear Forest edge encroachment.
+- B. Linear Forest edge encroachment

-- C. Linear village centre development.
+- C. Linear village centre development

-- D. Dispersed dwellings on Forest edge.
+- D. Dispersed dwellings on Forest edge

 - E. Dispersed development in agricultural land.

+- 4.2.2 The quality of their buildings, landscape and setting are considered together.